Djokaras/frontend-mentor/README.md

 # Frontend Mentor Solutions 👨🏻‍💻

+After completing [https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/](Build-Responsive-Real-World-Websites-with-HTML-and-CSS) by Jonas Schmedtmann I've decided to practice by going through challenges on Frontend Mentor.
+Will be taking each challenge from every level.
+HTML and CSS first to get some practice before moving on to JS.

 | Difficulty | Table of Contents                                                   |
 | ---------- | ------------------------------------------------------------------- |
 | NEWBIE     | [Order Summary Component](#order-summary-component)                 |